planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ## Rolls

-Call for a ***Roll*** when success or failure is irrelevant, and you just need an amount.
-This is useful for random tables, enemy numbers, "ambient" damage from hazards, falls, traps, etc. To do this, roll the dice and add up the faces.
-The "d" in a Roll is always lowercase.
-For example, a "3d6" roll would give a number from 3-18.
+Call for a **Roll** when you need a random number and are not worried about success or failure.
+This is useful for encounter tables, enemy numbers, damage from hazards, falls, traps, etc. To do this, roll the dice and add up the numbers on the faces.
+The “d” in a Roll is always lowercase.
+For example, a “3d6” roll results in a number from 3-18.

+While uncommon, you may see fractional rolls for narrower ranges, such as 1-2 (1d6 ÷ 3 or flip a coin) or 1-3 (1d6 ÷ 2).
 Sometimes you halve or double the result of a Roll.
-If halved, the general ***halving*** rule in this game is to round up.
+If halved, the general halving rule in this game is to round up.
+To keep things simple, avoid the use of fractions beyond this.

 ### Roll Modifiers

-***Bonuses*** (+) or ***Penalties*** (-) may apply to a Roll, such as "2d6+4" giving a result from 6 to 16, or "2d6-4" for a result from 0 to +8.
-A penalty can only drop a result to zero, never into the negative.
+***Bonuses*** (+) or ***Penalties*** (-) may apply to a Roll, such as “2d6+4” giving a result from 6 to 16, or “2d6-4” for a result from 0 to +8.
+The result of a roll never drops below zero.
+As a general rule, do not stack bonuses or penalties from multiple sources, only apply the highest bonus and penalty from the situation.

-1. Roll the die or dice.
+1. Roll the required dice.
 2. Add up the die face results.
-3. Add bonus or subtract penalty.
+3. Apply any bonuses or penalties.

 ## Checks

-A ***Check*** is when you are "checking" to see if an action succeeds or fails by rolling a pool of dice.
-These are central to working the METTLE Core engine, so just learning these lets you easily handle the rest of the system.
-A Check may also yield unexpected benefits or drawbacks, making it a useful prompt for your group's storytelling.
+A ***Check*** is when you are “checking” to see if an action succeeds or fails by rolling a pool of dice.
+These are central to working with the METTLE engine, so just learning these lets you easily handle the rest of the system.
+A Check may also yield unexpected benefits or drawbacks, making it a useful prompt for interesting scenes.

 ### Success & Failure

-To make a Check, declare what your character is doing, then roll dice equal to the Attribute or Backstory they are doing it with.
+To make a Check, declare what your character is doing, then roll dice equal to the Attribute they are doing it with.
 Add up the face numbers of all the dice showing 1-3; this is the ***Score***.
 Count the number of dice showing 4-6; this is the ***Edge***.
-For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (1+3+2+2) and 2 Edge (4 & 5).
+For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (from 1 + 3 + 2 + 2) and 2 Edge (from 4 & 5).
+Score determines if you succeed, while Edge reflects the quality of success.

+Your Check succeeds if the Score equals or exceeds (≥) the **Difficulty** of the task.
+This can be an arbitrary number set by the Guide or a target’s defensive Attribute.
+Most Checks do not count excess Score, so once you reach the Difficulty you can stop adding it up.

 {: .text-center }
 **READING the DICE**